MolyuuOS/.github/profile/README.md

 MolyuuOS is a mutable, rolling update Linux distribution based on Arch Linux designed to provide a SteamOS-like experience on the Steam Deck.

 It is working in progress, and may take a long time to develop.
 After the development of the basic components is completed, the source code will be open source here.

+## 🍿 Current Status
+Currently MolyuuOS is stable enough for daily use, you can follow our guide in https://github.com/MolyuuOS/molyuuos-builder to build it yourself (suggested), you can also download prebuilt rootfs in our workflows.

+## 🗺️ Road Map
+- [ ] A Distro Sync program (For factory reset and full system upgrade with manifest)
+- [ ] A simple installer to install system

 <!--

 **Here are some ideas to get you started:**